-In order to decode patterns of neural activity, neuroscientists need to visualize hundreds of neurons simultaneously—not just an individual neuron—in freely-behaving animals.
+To decode patterns of neural activity, neuroscientists need to visualize hundreds of neurons simultaneously—not just an individual neuron—in freely-behaving animals.
 From a technology standpoint, this is no easy feat.

-Is there a method to visualize neural activity in vivo?
+How can you visualize neural activity in vivo?

 What is In Vivo Calcium Imaging?

-The development of genetically encoded calcium indicators (GECIs) has enabled neuroscientists to study specific cell types (e.g. excitatory or inhibitory neurons).
+The development of genetically encoded calcium indicators (GECIs) has enabled neuroscientists to study specific cell types (e.g., excitatory or inhibitory neurons).